top of page

 Your answers usually point clearly to one model.

-African Safari Mag is not a booking platform, tour operator or marketplace.
+African Safari Mag is not a booking platform, operator, or marketplace.

-We’re an independent safari travel publication focused on helping travellers understand how the safari industry works, compare options clearly and choose the right fit without hype or pressure.
+We are an independent safari travel publication focused on explaining how the safari industry works, clarifying trade-offs, and helping travellers make confident, low-regret decisions.

-If you enquire with us, we help you decide which type of safari company makes sense, then point you toward trusted professionals who specialise in that approach.
+If you reach out to us, we help you decide which type of safari company suits your trip and, if appropriate, point you toward trusted professionals who specialise in that style of travel.

 A Message from Our Founder - Craig Howes